zhetai/motia/README.md

 - Expand the set of example workflows.
 - Enhance the visualization capabilities of the playground.
 - Improve documentation for public release.
-- Publish `motia` to npm with comprehensive guides and examples.
+- Publish `wistro` to npm with comprehensive guides and examples.

 ## License